alecstem/2022-REU-on-Smart-UAVs/README.md

 (possible mthod is using OpenCV libary to create binary representation of image then use those digits to repersent obstructions or clear then use the FAA* algothrim to find path.
 Then compair this to a analisis of the hight of the sroundings to find ultmatly the best hight)? use a conversion of lidar distance to unit of measure and possibly use that for both distance travled and controling the direction of the drone.
+Use Open Topgraph website to get lidar scan for given region of gps then download a laz or las file(laz will have to be unziped to be a las) that is ran through a c++ library to convert that data to a set for x,y and z corridnates that can then be used in something like an if check to find out what heights have the most frequent occurence to then compair the path of least resistance.
+The heights will be evaluaed based on the FAA* algorithems top lets say 3 paths to then create an evaluation of the paths.
+Once that path is created they will be sent to the drone in a step by step method by the use of waypoints along the way to trace the most efficent path (this will be achived by either gps siginals or by the use of conversion of speed and distance to get the time of flight for each step).